 We have implemented a system on our website to track who downloads our reports and survey those users regarding the usefulness and impacts of the research on their work.
-Of the 186 practitioners surveyed, 70% sought research to inform their decision making.
+Of the 121 practitioners surveyed who sought research to inform their decision making, 80% found the report to be either very or somewhat useful.

-NITC hosted a total of 5 webinars that highlight NITC sponsored research over the reporting period.
-225 people attended the webinars.
+NITC hosted a total of 6 webinars that highlight NITC sponsored research over the reporting period.
+421 people attended the webinars.
 One AICP credit was offered per webinar.